vincenzoiovino/LoI.SmartContracts/README.md

 which is needed to use the tinyurl service.
 Edit the file `main.js` with your parameters, the ones therein are only to be used as a reference.

-*Note*: for simplicity, in our web implementation the user needs Metamask wallet installed in order to check for deposit in favour of him/her.
-This is because we use the injected Metamask provider to retrieve data on-chain.
-The implementation can be easily changed to not need Metamask for this functionality.
+*Note*: in our implementation, the withdrawal will be in favour of the selected address in the user's Wallet.
+In a real implementation the user should have an option to withdraw in favour of any other adddress not controlled by him.
+The implementation can be easily accomodated to allow that.

 ## DAOs of Google Business domains
 As an example we provide a template of a DAO whose members can be the owners of emails of the form `user@domain.com` where `domain.com` is a parameter of the DAO.
 Only users with such emails can cast votes for proposals.
 Moreover, the content of a proposal is encrypted: only owners of emails that end in `@domain.com` can read the proposal.